yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 This assignment (and the rest of the course) assumes that you have access to

-* Mac OSX 10.9
+* Mac OS X 10.9
 * Xcode 5
 * An Apple Developer account
 * An iPad capable of running iOS 7

-Strictly speaking, it is sufficient (but *not* recommended) to install and use OSX Command Line Tools.
+Strictly speaking, it is sufficient (but *not* recommended) to install and use OS X Command Line Tools.

-If you do not have access to a computer running Mac OSX 10.9, you may
+If you do not have access to a computer running Mac OS X 10.9, you may

 * Use the iMacs in the programming lab.
 They have already been configured to support course requirements
-* Resourcefully acquire an OSX installer image.
+* Resourcefully acquire an OS X installer image.
 This image can be installed on a virtual machine like VMWare Workstation or Virtual Box

 Development in general can be a messy process, and you should consider running your toolchain in a virtual environment if you are working on your primary computer.